-num_pps_down_sampling_phase_minus1 plus 1 indicates the number of PPS for which the down-sampling phase is specified.

-pps_id[ i ] specifies the value of the pps_pic_parameter_set_id of the ith PPS.

-phase_horizontal_idc[ i ] indicates the horizontal sampling grid alignment (also known as down-sampling phase of the top-left sample) of the reconstructed pictures with respect to the original picture width in a grid resolution of 8 phase positions, of the pictures using PPS with pps_pic_parameter_set_id equal to pps_id[ i ].
+phase_horizontal_idc indicates the horizontal sampling grid alignment of the reconstructed pictures with respect to the original picture width in a grid resolution of 8 phase positions, of the reconstructed pictures.

-phase_vertical_idc[ i ] indicates the vertical sampling grid alignment (a.k.a. down-sampling phase of the top-left sample) of the reconstructed pictures height with respect to the original picture height in a grid resolution of 8 phase positions, of the pictures using PPS with pps_pic_parameter_set_id equal to pps_id[ i ].
+phase_vertical_idc indicates the vertical sampling grid alignment of the reconstructed pictures height with respect to the original picture height in a grid resolution of 8 phase positions, of the reconstructed pictures.